top of page

 Ecotherapy is'proven to improve mental health, boost selfesteem, help people with mental health problems ... improve physical health, and reduce isolation.'

-In 2013, the mental health charity Mind released Feel Better Outside, Feel Better Inside, a report containing the above quote, demonstrating the benefits of ecotherapy.
-This report highlights the importance of people getting outdoors and active in projects like gardening and conservation.
+In 2013, the mental health charity Mind released Feel Better Outside, Feel Better Inside.
+This report demonstrates the benefits of ecotherapy, highlighting the importance of people getting outdoors and active in projects like gardening and conservation for improved wellbeing.

 20221012_121705.jpg